ahmedmalek185/ahmedmalek185/README.md

 - 👋 Hi, I’m Ahmed M. Hassan
-- 👀 I’m interested in Data Analytics and Machine Learning for driving Business Success.
+- 👀 I’m a Marketing and Data Analytics Professional.
-- 🌱 I have completed nanodegrees in Predictive Analytics for Business, and Marketing Analytics on Udacity.com
+- 🌱 I have completed degrees in Engineering, Predictive Analytics, and Marketing Analytics, with an extensive experience in Marketing and Energy Projects.
-- 💞️ I’m looking to collaborate on any relevant projects
+- 💞️ I’m looking to collaborate on any relevant Data and/or ML projects.
 - 📫 You can reach me @ahmedmalek185 here, twitter or Linkedin
+- In addition to all the above, I am a remotely operated systems consultant with
 - @Tableau:https://public.tableau.com/app/profile/ahmed.m.hassan8803
 - @repl.it:https://replit.com/@ahmedmalek185
 <!---